 Best for budding Buddhists

-As the birthplace of Hinduism, Buddhism, Jainism and Sikhism (plus countless smaller faiths), India is defined by its sacred geography, yet even here, few places resonate more than the Bodhi tree under which Prince Siddhartha achieved enlightenment to become the Buddha (Awakened One).
+As the birthplace of Hinduism, Buddhism, Jainism and Sikhism (plus countless smaller faiths), India is defined by sacred geography.
+Even here, however, few places resonate more powerfully than the Bodhi tree where Prince Siddhartha Gautama achieved enlightenment to become the Buddha (Awakened One).

-The town that has grown up around this sacred spot is home to dozens of Tibetan and Southeast Asian–style temples, alongside a thriving dharma scene of Buddhist teachings and courses.
+The town that has grown up around this sacred spot is home to dozens of Tibetan and Southeast Asian–style temples and monasteries, with a busy program of Buddhist teachings and courses.
 It’s the ideal destination for any spiritual explorer.

-To get a feel for Bodhgaya’s rhythms, come early to the Mahabodhi complex alongside chanting Tibetan pilgrims and meditate on the nature of impermanence.
+To get a feel for Bodhgaya’s rhythms, come early to the Mahabodhi complex and settle in beside chanting Tibetan pilgrims to meditate on the nature of impermanence.
 Travel experiences don’t get much more profound than this.

 9. Darjeeling, West Bengal

-Graced by the cool breezes of the eastern Himalayas, surrounded by manicured tea estates and framed by epic views of the world’s third-highest mountain, Darjeeling isn’t hard to fall for, as the British did.
-For a perfect day, watch the dawn break over Kangchenjunga, learn the difference between first-flush and white teas, linger over afternoon tea at the colonial-era Windamere Hotel and then learn about the Tibetan experience at the Tibetan Refugee Self-Help Centre.
+For a perfect day, watch the dawn break over 8586m (20,169ft) Kangchenjunga, learn the difference between first-flush and white teas on a plantation tour, linger over an afternoon cuppa at the Windamere Hotel, then learn about the Tibetan experience at the Tibetan Refugee Self-Help Centre.

-The classiest way to arrive in town is via the nostalgic, narrow-gauge toy train, so book tickets in advance and check to see if the steam service is running (the diesel train follows the same route, but has less charm).
+The classiest way to arrive is via the nostalgic, narrow-gauge toy train; book tickets in advance and check to see if the steam service is running (the diesel train follows the same route, but has less charm).
 Don’t miss the Buddhist gompas (monasteries) dotted around the city.
 Below Darjeeling on the fringes of Ghum, historic Yiga Choeling Gompa has a special magic.

 10. Hampi, Karnataka